pouchdb/pouchdb/docs/_guides/replication.md

 sidebar: guides_nav.html
 ---

-CouchDB was designed with one main goal in mind &ndash; sync.
+PouchDB is modeled after CouchDB.
+And CouchDB was designed with one main purpose in mind &ndash; **sync**.
 Jason Smith has [a great quote](http://nodeup.com/thirtyseven) about this:

-> The way I like to think about CouchDB is this: CouchDB is bad at everything, except syncing.
+> The way I like to think about CouchDB is this: CouchDB is bad at everything, *except syncing*.
 And it turns out that's the most important feature you could ever ask for, for many types of software."

 When you first start using CouchDB, you may become frustrated because it doesn't operate quite like other databases.
 Unlike many other databases, CouchDB requires you to explicitly manage document revisions (`_rev`), which can be tedious.